shihabmi7/Friends/readme.md

-# Friends : Android Clean Architecture Project
+# Friends : An Example of Android Clean Architecture

 ## Here I use
 - MVVM as architecture